jacebenson/cedar/docs/versioned_docs/version-2.0/deploy/serverless.md

 ## Serverless Dashboard

 > **Note:**
-> Serverless Dashboard CI/CD does not support projects structured like Redwood, although they're working on it.
+> Serverless Dashboard CI/CD does not support projects structured like Cedar, although they're working on it.
 For CD, you'll need to use something like GitHub Actions.
 >
 > It can still be worthwhile to integrate your project with Serverless Dashboard — you'll have features like deploy logs and monitoring, analytics, secret management, and AWS account integration.
 You can also [authenticate into your Serverless account within a CI context](https://www.serverless.com/framework/docs/guides/cicd/running-in-your-own-cicd).
 Just remember that if you do use the Dashboard to manage secrets, you'll need to use the `${param:VAR_NAME}` syntax.